MarcosGruah/genius-game/README.md

 # genius-game
- Remake do jogo Genius dos anos 80 usando HTML/CSS/JavaScript para praticar logica de programação e Manipulação do DOM
+ Remake of the 80's Genius using HTML/CSS/JavaScript to practice programming logic and DOM Manipulation with jQuery.